zkweb-framework/ZKWeb/ReleaseNotes/Roadmap.md

-Tasks
+1.2

-- Fork System.Drawing and libgdiplus completely (No plan yet)
+- Fork System.Drawing and libgdiplus completely
 - Support Range header

+Undefined
-- Run all tests on linux (No plan yet)
+- Run all tests on linux
-- Run all tests on macos (No plan yet)
+- Run all tests on macos